 the band members

 Larry Worster has been rocking his socks off for 60 years.
 He has discovered many of the the great truths of life.
 For example, one cannot have too many guitars.
 He has recently added keyboards to his obsessions.
 In his former lives, Larry was a Ph.D.
 Professor of Music, a gourmet chef, a PGA Golf Professional, and a goatherd.
 He still does all of these jobs at times!

 Jim Nordstrom is a recent arrival in Green Valley from the studios and clubs in the "Big Apple."
 Jim's bass playing is second to none.

 Bill Foraker’s diverse background includes tournament-level foosball, piano mover, pawn shop employee, Bally School of Pinball and Electronic Game Repair graduate.
+He has been in 17 bands that he can remember, and has played on 3 CD's.
+His claim to fame is his induction into the Wabash Valley Musicians' Hall of Fame.
 He currently works ground and air operations at air shows and gives tours at the Pima Air and Space Museum.
 And plays pickleball.

 Jim White comes to Hardscrabble Road via the Chicago and Central Illinois Music Scene.
 Playing in bands for over 40 years, he started seriously gigging while still in High School, playing Chicago’s club scene and college fraternity parties.
 After college Jim moved to Peoria, Illinois where he made music a full-time job.
 Jim’s style is informed by the music of his youth: Beatles, Stones, Clapton, etc. His eclectic style works well with Hardscrabble Road.
 It’s clear that he is now having the time of his life.